 The sustainability of energy and environmental resources are two of the biggest scientific challenges we face nationally and globally.
 Our goal is to equip you — the next generation of scientists — with the tools you need to work in these fields and address our complex problems.

-And you'll learn it all in south Louisiana, where petroleum exploration and production is booming — and where more than 40 percent of the country's wetlands are.
+You will learn it all in south Louisiana, where exploration for energy is rooted, and where more than 40% of the country's wetlands are.

-There's a skyrocketing demand for geologists and environmental scientists.
-In a place with strong industrial and agricultural traditions, the UL Lafayette School of Geosciences is in the thick of it all.
+There's a skyrocketing demand for Earth and Environmental Scientists.
+In a place with strong industrial and environmental activities, and at the forefront of important societal challenges as hurricanes impact and coastal land preservation, the UL Lafayette School of Geosciences is in the thick of it all.

 With our undergraduate and master's programs, you can get your hands dirty, too.